Wagers-of-Industrial-Warfare/RitchiesProjectileLib/README.md

     impact while still allowing for many long distance projectiles
 - Screen shake effect for mods, particularly those focused on firearms and artillery
+- Projectile bursts, for effective simulation of things like fragmentation explosions, shotgun pellets, and shrapnel shells without having to rely on large amounts of entities

 ---